drdna/TeloPortWrapper/README.md

 podman run --name de_novos -it 82b6ad51a816 bash
 ```

-Everything else should be the same with podman just make sure you use the appropriate Podman command for file copying.
+Everything else should be the same with podman just make sure you use the appropriate podman command for file copying.

 ## Building Docker from Source